3 Day Drakensberg Slackpacking Adventure Frequently Asked Questions

 The departure time?

 The bus leaves at 5am sharp.
-Please could you be at the Stables by at least 4:45am in order to give us time to pack your luggage and get everyone sorted.
+Please could you be at the Club House by at least 4:45am in order to give us time to pack your luggage and get everyone sorted.
 We know it is early and you would rather be cuddled up with your favorite teddy bear, but we have a tight schedule to keep to so please could you not be lateJ If you don’t have a car or your better half refuses to get up that early to drop you off….sorry for you.
 It’s gonna have to be Uber or roller-skates I’m afraid.

 What South Africa Adventures supplies on the tour?